Prisons in ancient Rome: Prison facilities

-The first Roman prison was built by Ancus Marcius and enlarged by Servius Tullius, another prison was built by Agrippa on the Campus Martius.
-The prison built by Agrippa was called the Porticus Argonautarum.
-There were other prisons in Rome, the only one of which that there are considerable ruins of is a prison built by Augustus and named after Octavia.
+The first Roman prison was said to have been built by Ancus Marcius and enlarged by Servius Tullius, during the semilegendary period of the Roman kings.
+The Porticus Argonautarum, built by Agrippa on the Campus Martius, is thought by some to have been used as a temporary prison.
+Among other structures used as prisons in Rome, only that built by Augustus and named after Octavia has left considerable ruins.
 The prison in Alba Fucens is described as dark, underground, and small.
-Ancient tablets describe a prison called the Ergastulum.
-There was an underground prison called the Mamertine prison.
-The state prison of Rome used to be the only prison needed.
+The most famous place of incarceration was the Mamertine Prison.